Pratt Institute: Brooklyn campus

 Pratt Institute's main campus is located on a historic, esteemed, enclosed 25 acre campus located in the Clinton Hill neighborhood in Brooklyn, 2 miles from Downtown Brooklyn and 3 miles from Lower Manhattan.
 Midtown Manhattan is just 5 miles from the campus.

 The campus is accessible by two public entrances, both of which close in the evening hours and are guarded by security 24 hours a day.
-The main gate located at Willoughby Avenue on the north side of campus is accessible for pedestrians and vehicles while the secondary pedestrian-only gate located at the corner of Hall Street and DeKalb Avenue at the southwest part of campus is convenient for commuters and for students to get to Higgins Hall.
-In addition, there are three other swipe card access gates available only for student use.
-The campus is very park-like and fully landscaped and provides a stark contrast to the urban neighborhood that surrounds the school.
+The main gate located at Willoughby Avenue on the north side of campus is accessible for pedestrians and vehicles, while the secondary pedestrian-only gate located at the corner of Hall Street and DeKalb Avenue at the southwest part of campus is convenient for commuters and for students to get to Higgins Hall.
+Three other swipe card access gates are only for student use.
+The campus is very park-like and fully landscaped, and provides a stark contrast to the urban neighborhood that surrounds the school.

 The four main areas of the campus include the Library Rose Garden, Cannon Court, Newman Mall and Amphitheater, and the Engineering Quad: